BADiff: Bandwidth Adaptive Diffusion Model: BADiff

 \section{BADiff}

-We propose \textbf{BADiff (Bandwidth-Adaptive Diffusion)}, a conditional diffusion framework that integrates bandwidth constraints, formulated as target entropy values, into the diffusion sampling process.
+We propose \textbf{BADiff (Bandwidth-Adaptive Diffusion)}, a conditional diffusion framework that integrates bandwidth constraints, formulated as target entropy values, into the diffusion sampling (see Fig.~\ref{fig:framework}).
 BADiff aims to dynamically modulate generation to satisfy entropy constraints during generation, thus eliminating the need for post-hoc compression while saving computational cost.